browserengineering/book/book/scripts.md

     new_nodes = doc.children[0].children
 ```

-Don't forget to register the `innerHTML` function: Note that we
+Don't forget to register the `innerHTML` function.
+Note that we
 extract all children of the `body` element, because an `innerHTML`
 call can create multiple nodes at a time.
 These new nodes must now be
 made children of the element `innerHTML` was called on: